remyone/HexFileViewer/README.md

 ```

 ## 🔥 Motivation
-The major motivation is to learn low level working with files and manipulation with bytes.
+The major motivation is to learn working with files at a low level and manipulation with bytes.
 Plus, I wanted to revise and practice memory management via pointers and allocation/deallocation.
 Here are some of the concepts I've learned writing this mini project:
 - Nibble and manipulation of its bits/bytes
 - Reading particular bytes and extracting them into a buffer
 - Converting decimal to hexadecimal through snprintf